bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 But in recent years, they are converging:

-- MongoDB becomes more like a traditional RDBMS, adding multi-document ACID transaction, secondary-index, advanced query capabilites.
+- MongoDB becomes more like a traditional RDBMS, adding multi-document ACID transaction, secondary-index, advanced query capabilities.
 - Postgres keeps improving its JSON capabilities such as indexing, query optimization, and more operators, which makes people wonder whether MongoDB becomes obsolete.

 ![hn](/content/blog/postgres-vs-mongodb/hn.webp)

 In 2018, folks at The Guardian wrote a [lengthy post](https://www.theguardian.com/info/2018/nov/30/bye-bye-mongo-hello-postgres) about migrating MongoDB to Postgres.
-A lot of things have changed since then, but one thing still holds true, it's always painful to migrate database.
+A lot of things have changed since then, but one thing still holds true, it's always painful to migrate databases.

 ![hn](/content/blog/postgres-vs-mongodb/byebye-mongo.webp)